Mobile Ordering

 Adjust these based on your city's traffic patterns.
 For example, a 3-mile delivery in a dense area may take longer than a 6-mile delivery in a suburb.

+Assign each zone a delivery fee, a minimum order value, and a maximum delivery time.
 For example, Zone 3 might require a higher minimum order or be disabled during peak hours.
 This prevents low-value, long-distance orders from overwhelming delivery capacity.

 Use Google Maps or your driver logs from previous weeks to validate actual delivery times before locking zones.